juntao/arenztopia/content/tourism.md

 Arenztopia Inn and Suites
 $$
 Arenztopia Inn and Suites is a high-end but still casual place.
 It is moderatly expensive (300-500$ per night) for a great experience.
 It does not have a commanding veiw, but comes with a 2-room suite and good room service.
 It also provides easy access to the Scientist´s Round, especially Mendeleev Plaza, and it is located at a spot with low traffic.
+Another plus is that it is right next door to the ACMA.
 *5802 Arenztopia Boulevard Five*